ManuelLerchner/ManuelLerchner/README.md

 # Hey, nice to see you.

-Check out my personal [Website](https://manuellerchner.de) for new Projects.
+Check out my personal [Website](https://manuellerchner.de) for some selected Projects.

 ## Social
 <div align="center" style="background-color:grey;">